Last updated: March 3, 2022

 The park now offers some great walking paths that guide you through peaceful bushland with various beautiful lookout points along the way to enjoy.

 With excellent facilities, Balls Head Reserve is a great day out for the family.
-It’s still a bit of a hidden secret which means it won’t ever get really busy.
+It’s still a bit of a hidden secret which means it usually doesn’t get too busy there.

 Balls Head Reserve is not only a great destination for some light bushwalking, it’s also a perfect spot to have a relaxing picnic in natural surroundings.